AhmedHamdi101/Inception-V3-Keras/README.md

 ### Implementation of Inception V3 convolutional neural network

-There is 3 main building block
+It consists of 3 main building blocks
   - Module A
   - Module B
   - Module C